 The type of prayer said in the classroom is determined by the teacher.
-They may use traditional prayers or spontaneous prayer; at other times, students may be in charge of prayer selection.
-As a community, students pray throughout the day in their classrooms.
-All-school prayer services are held throughout the year.
-Grade-levels plan and lead these.
+They may use traditional prayers or spontaneous prayer.
+At other times, students may be in charge of prayer selection.
+As a community, sutdents pray throughout the day in their classrooms.
+All-school prayer services are held throughout the year and are planned and lead by grade levels.